Vardoge/synq-getting-started/README.md

 * Use [PagerDuty](https://app.pagerduty.com/) to manage on call and alerts
 * Use [StatusPage](https://manage.statuspage.io/pages/x9f990zglm69) to communicate public API [status](https://synq.statuspage.io/) information to customers

-## Best Practices
+## Be kind, Rewind!

-Below is some good best practices for getting the most out of your time
+Below is some best practices for various topics

 __Branching / PR__